rahil627/willowolf/README.md

 #### notes
 can keep notes that affect all of the sub-domain sites here

+this part of the readme serves as a simple version of GitHub's projects 'n issues.
+Start with those features off (in the repo's settings), then add features as needed... but i'd prefer a simple single text file for everything.

 this site should be controlled by me, so remember to keep the access restricted!
+For sites with a public wiki, make it un-restricted.

-in the future, just change the `A records` back to my web host's servers, 'n build 'n deploy from my local computer (or web server?).
+in the future, when GitHub Pages isn't enough, change the DNS of the domains form using BasicDNS to my web server's DNS (Namecheap) which can be altered through cPanel.
+Change the `A records` back to my web host's servers, 'n build 'n deploy from my local computer (or set-up some similar way to auto-build upon git changes from my web server?).

 todo:
 change name in all writings